 Western Asian Online Youth Chess Championships 2021

-The age category victories by Thilakarathne and Devindya will now make them eligible to compete in the FIDE World Youth and Cadet Chess Grand Prix 2021 conducted by the International Chess Federation.
+The winners of each age group will be selected to play the FIDE World Youth and Cadet Chess Grand Prix 2021 to be conducted by the International Chess Federation.

 by Rex Clementine

 Englishman Paul Farbrace is all set to be roped in as Sri Lanka’s Head Coach on a two year stint.
 The former wicketkeeper batsman is set to take up the new role later next month when the national cricket team tours India for a two match Test and three match T-20 series.
 Farbrace’s appointment will see Sri Lanka ending the headhunt for Mickey Arthur’s successor.

 Arthur, extremely popular among local fans and players, ended his two year tenure in December last year.
 He was keen for an extension, however, Sri Lanka Cricket let Arthur go with a heavy heart as they felt that fresh ideas needed to come into the coaching set up.